 This also includes repositories using flat repository format.

-pulp_deb plugin are downloaded.
+pulp_deb plugin is downloaded.
+This includes:

 For APT repositories, only the